Modelling non-stationarity in asymptotically independent extremes: Discussion

-As noted in Section \ref{subsec:theoretical_results}, imposing the lower bound on the estimates of the ADF was shown to improve the estimation procedure.
-This was an ad-hoc post-processing step, with many of the obtained ADF estimates below the bound.
-Future work could explore how this lower bound could be incorporated into the theoretical quantile regression framework, and whether this would further improve the quality of ADF estimates.
+As noted in Section \ref{subsec:theoretical_results}, imposing the theoretical result developed by \citet{Murphy-Barltrop2023a} on the estimates of the ADF was shown to improve the estimation procedure.
+This was an ad-hoc post-processing step, with many of the obtained ADF estimates not satisfying the shape constraints.
+Future work could explore how these constraints could be incorporated directly into the modelling framework, and whether this would further improve the quality of ADF estimates.
 We note that when asymptotic dependence is present, $\lambda(w \mid \mathbf{z}_t) = \max(w,1-w)$ will cease to depend on $\mathbf{z}_t$.
 However, return curve estimates $\overline{\mathrm{RC}}_{\mathbf{z}_t}(p)$ are also affected by the sequences $\{u_{w,t}\}$ as described in Section \ref{subsec:NS_RC}, so will still capture non-stationarity.
 Nonetheless, if asymptotic dependence is clearly present at all time points, other techniques for estimating non-stationarity may be preferable.

 We recognise that the method proposed for evaluating and representing uncertainty in Section \ref{sec:case_study} relies on strong assumptions and is an approximation of the true uncertainty.
 Theoretical derivation of uncertainty intervals for either of the estimators proposed in Section \ref{sec:novel_model} is not possible, meaning any evaluation of uncertainty must be non-parametric.
 Uncertainty quantification is a general problem when modelling non-stationary processes, since the underlying datasets cannot be resampled using a straightforward bootstrapping procedure.